 - 1. Have already set up Kerberos for your cluster.
-For more information, see Setting Up Kerberos for Hadoop 2.x. - 2.
+For more information, see Preparing Kerberos for Hadoop. - 2.
 Go to the Admin tab. - 3.
 Select Security. - 4.
 Click Enable Security and follow the Enable Security Wizard.

-Users Kerberos security is disabled Enable Security
+Kerberos security is disabled

-High Availability

-Security
+Enable Security

-Cluster

-Misc

 - a.
 Get Started: This step just reminds you that you need to set up Kerberos before you start. - b.
 Configure Services: This step asks you for your Kerberos information: principals and paths to keytabs, path to your Kerberos tools, realm names and so on.
-For more information about a specific field, hover over it, and a popup with a definition displays. - c.
+For more information about a specific field, hover over it, and a pop-up window with a definition displays.

+c.
 Create Principals and Keytabs: Use this step to check that all your information is correct.
 Click Back to make any changes.
 Click Apply when you are satisfied with the assignments.

 If you have a large cluster, you may want to go to the Create Principals and Keytabs step first.
-Step through the wizard accepting the defaults to get to the appropriage page.
+Step through the wizard accepting the defaults to get to the appropriate page.
 On the page, use the Download CSV button to get a list of all the necessary principals and keytabs in CSV form, which can be used to set up a script.
 The list includes hostname, principal description, principal name, keytab user, keytab group, keytab permissions, absolute keytab path, and keytab filename.